tomsWebConsulting/twcsl/Block/Code/Code Block Social Links External/README.md

     </style>
   ```

-  Add a Social Links block to the page.
+  Add a Social Links block to the Page.
 Add the following social media links to
   your site.
 For your own social media links you are already using for your site
   needs, you can skip that service in the list.